Ajaykrishnak2001/ECHO-AI/README.md

 Database Design: MongoDB used to store and retrieve user chat history and AI messages.

 Technologies Used:

 Frontend: React 19, React Router Dom, Tailwind CSS, React Query.
 Backend: Node.js, Express, Google Gemini API, MongoDB, Clerk.
-Hosting: Deployed backend on a VPS for scalability.
+Hosting: Frontend hosted on Vercel, Backend hosted on Railway for scalability and performance.

 This project showcases advanced features such as real-time AI chat interactions, dynamic user authentication, and efficient backend management, designed to enhance user experience while maintaining scalability and security.